LGBTQ rights in East Germany

-The German Democratic Republic, or GDR (German: Deutsche Demokratische Republik, or DDR), colloquially known as East Germany, was a state in Central Europe that existed from 1949 to 1990 before being absorbed by the Federal Republic of Germany (FRG), was dominated by heterosexual norms.
+The German Democratic Republic, or GDR (German: Deutsche Demokratische Republik, or DDR), colloquially known as East Germany, was dominated by heterosexual norms.
 However, East Germany decriminalised homosexuality during the 1960s, followed by increasing social acceptance and visibility.

 Legal situation

 Homosexuality

 When the GDR was founded in 1949, it inherited Paragraph 175a of the Nazi legal code, along with many other pre-existing laws.
 Paragraph 175a banned ‘unnatural desire’ between men, with a clause protecting against the ‘seduction’ of men and boys under the age of 21.
 After attempts at legal reform in 1952 and 1958, homosexuality was officially decriminalised in the GDR in 1968, although Paragraph 175 ceased to be enforced from 1957.
 The ruling Socialist Unity Party (SED) viewed it neither as an illness nor legitimate sexual identity, but as a long-term biological problem.
 In 1968, Paragraph 151 criminalised homosexual relations between adult men and those under 18 years old, establishing an unequal age of consent compared to that of heterosexuals, which was 14 years old for both sexes.
 This provision was struck down by the Supreme Court in 1987, arguing that an unequal age of consent excluded homosexuals from socialist society and the civil rights guaranteed to them.
 The Supreme Court affirmed that "homosexuality, just like heterosexuality, represents a variant of sexual behavior.
 Homosexual people do therefore not stand outside socialist society, and the civil rights are warranted to them exactly as to all other citizens".
 In July 1989, the age of consent for all sexual relations was set at 14.